Product & Process Trial Systems

 - Incorrect calculation of fluid pressure drops.

-HRS can measure products viscosities, including full analysis of non-Newtonian fluid behavior (changing viscosities with product shear rate/velocity).
+HRS can measure products viscosities, including full analysis of non-Newtonian fluid behaviour (changing viscosities with product shear rate/velocity).

 The HRS design program calculates the shear rates of the fluids.
 Having a graph with viscosity measurements such as the one above makes it possible to select the correct viscosity for the heat exchanger design.